The Perfect Album for Crying While Dancing: MUNA’s Dancing on the Wall

 This new era began with the release of the title track, introducing fans to the grittier black and white world of the album, undercut by accents of red.
 A visual and tonal departure from their previous works, this album combines their signature 80’s synth pop sound with some grungier, industrial beats, underscored by lyrics that oscillate between lustful and queer to melancholic pleas.

 “It Gets so Hot” sets the scene: a hot and humid California summer affair culminating at a party.
-It leads the run of upbeat, sensual, and lustful songs across the first half of the album.
+It’s sensual, sticky, and lustful - leading the feeling of first half of the album.
 “On Call”, an especially 80’s inspired track, continues this story with Gavin telling her suitor that she’d be there for anything that the girl she’s suiting needs (“I wanna be somebody to you / But if just you want a warm body that works too”).

 “So What” may be my personal favorite of the album, inspired by Gavin’s raspy and slightly despondent delivery of lyrics which tell of an avoidant and anxious attachment.
 The production breakdown of the bridge packs the punch on already melancholic song, repeating distorted “So what / if you don’t love me?” amongst twinkling synths, and an outro that feels like getting lost in your own head as it transitions into “Party’s Over”.
 This song is emblematic of the magic that happens when Gavin’s lyrics get brought to life by McPherson.